 „Can you prepare anything without meat?“ „No,“ the owner starts, but „Yes, no problem,“ another customer jumps in.
-In Central Asia we have become used to blank stares, when we ask for something without meat.
+In Central Asia we have become used to blank stares, when we ask for something without meat, as usually the food in Kyrgyzstan is basically all meaty.
 Usually we end up with rice and fried eggs and perhaps a few tomatoes and cucumbers.
-But this time it's different.
+But this time it’s different.
 Ashlyanfu, proclaimed a sign on the door of the restaurant.
-It turns out the proprietress can't prepare anything because she has no kitchen in her one-room restaurant.
+It turns out the proprietress can’t prepare anything because she has no kitchen in her one-room restaurant.
 All her food, that is the Ashlyanfu, is prepared in advance and it is without meat anyway: It is a Dungan, i. e.
 Chinese, dish from noodles, a starchy jelly, some vegetables and a spicy vinegary broth.

 “When I studied in Germany,” someone tells us, “my host family was kind enough always to buy bread rolls for me because they knew that a meal wouldn’t be complete without bread.”
 To our surprise, we find that despite the emphasis on having bread, the freshness or taste of the bread doesn’t seem to matter much.
 Several times we are served mouldy bread, and even more often stale old factory bread – although the delicious flat breads fresh from the tandoori oven are readily available.

 Shopping food at the markets in Kyrgyzstan